nnaumenko/metaf/readme.md

 * Report issue time
 * Wind direction, speed and gust speed
 * Wind shear, peak wind and wind shift information
-* Prevailing or directional visibility in meters or statute miles
+* Prevailing or directional visibility (including variable visibility groups) in meters or statute miles; surface or tower visibility.
 * Cloud layer information, clear sky conditions, 'no significant cloud' / 'no cloud detected information', and detailed cloud layers information specified in remarks
 * Cloud cover of variable density and variable ceiling height
 * Indicator of no significant cloud and good visibility CAVOK